haydenrou/todoist_helper/README.md

 - `todoist_helper show todos -a "id,content" | fzf | xargs -I{} todoist_helper complete todo {}`

 ## TODO: (I see the irony in this)
-- Add a way to set a date to a TODO that you're adding (see due_string)
+- * multiple filters doesn't seem to work through the API i.e. (today | overdue).
+Need to investigate this

 ## Contributions
 You're more than welcome to submit an issue or PR with any bugs or feature suggestions.